The Story Behind the Business

 I bought a 32-gallon yard waste container and filled it with canned food, first-aid supplies, and some camping gear.
 Then I gave it a dedicated space in my basement where I hoped it would be accessible if the house ever fell down around it.

 As time passed, my good intentions of rotating the stock of canned goods kept getting pushed down to the bottom of my “to do” list.
 Before I knew it, 13 years had passed!
 When I finally got around to checking on the contents, I discovered that the juices in the canned fruit had eaten through the cans, creating a mold that destroyed the entire contents of the plastic barrel.
 The only things that survived were a camp stove and some stainless-steel utensils.
-I couldn’t even reuse the barrel because the odor from the mold permeated it, too, and would have leached into the new supplies.

 “Just in Case is a business I feel good about because it truly benefits everyone who uses our services.”